-Sherice has over 14 years of experience in the area of corporate and commercial law.
+Sherice has over 16 years of experience in the area of corporate and commercial law.
 Her practice areas include banking and asset finance and corporate finance.
-She is recognised as an industry leader in the field of ship and aircraft finance in the Cayman Islands and is often called upon by the Cayman Islands Shipping Registry and the Civil Aviation Authority of the Cayman Islands for collaboration and guidance.
+She has significant experience in the field of regulated M&A transactions and Cayman Islands regulatory advice.
+She is recognised as an industry leader in asset finance in the Cayman Islands and is often called upon by the Cayman Islands Shipping Registry and the Civil Aviation Authority of the Cayman Islands for collaboration and guidance.

 Sherice joined Maples and Calder in 2013.
 She was previously a partner with another international law firm in the Cayman Islands and also spent several years practising in the British Virgin Islands.

 Sherice has been ranked in a number of legal directories, including Legal 500, IFLR1000, Chambers Global, and Who's Who Legal.

 University College London, UK, LLM (with Merit), 2004

 Hugh Wooding Law School, Trinidad and Tobago, Legal Education Certificate, 1999

 University of the West Indies, Barbados, LLB (Hons), 1997

 University of the West Indies, Trinidad and Tobago, BA (Hons), English Literature, 1995

 Member of the International Bar Association

 Member of the Cayman Islands Maritime (Shipping) Sector Consultative Committee